Tfkalk/MultispeakerTranscription/README.md

 When running MultispeakerTranscription, it currently expects to have an `Interviews` directory and a `Transcripts` directory in the same directory where it is being run.
 For example, if you have downloaded this file to `~/Downloads`, there should be `~/Downloads/Interviews` and `~/Downloads/Transcripts`.
 Then you can run this with `python3 MultiSpeakerTranscriber.py "<filename>"`.
 You only need to provide the file name.
 I recommend including quotation marks around to avoid splitting.

-Example: `python3 MultiSpeakerTranscriber.py "Montgomery Ward 1873-11-02.m4a"`
+Example: `python3 MultiSpeakerTranscriber.py --file "Montgomery Ward 1873-11-02.m4a"`

 ### What is this $SHELL
 *Note: This guide is currently Unix-centric*